RorriMaesu/CudaSnek/README.md

 ## How to Use

+### AI Mode
 1. Select an AI mode (Deep Learning for GPU acceleration)
 2. Watch the AI play and learn
 3. Train the model using the "Train on GPU" button
 4. Save or export your trained model

+### Human Mode
+1. Select "Human Player" from the dropdown menu
+2. Use arrow keys to control the snake
+3. Press spacebar to pause/resume
+4. Press 'R' key to reset the game

 ## Technologies